pticasolovey20/pticasolovey20/README.md

 ## My latest projects

-[Sparrow Finance](https://www.joinsparrow.co/) — a secure platform and community for women to build and share long-term wealth (велф) using Bitcoin.
+[Sparrow Finance](https://www.joinsparrow.co/) — a secure platform and community for women to build and share long-term wealth using Bitcoin.
 It was created to ultimately close the gender investment gap.

 [Documenso]() — the web application focused on facilitating online document signing, enabling users to seamlessly exchange documents, request signatures, and track their status.